 - All events held in meeting rooms must be open to the public.

-- Persons who attend events in the library meeting rooms must adhere to all rules and regulations of the HCLS Rules of Conduct.
+- Persons who attend events in the meeting rooms must abide by the HCLS Rules of Conduct.

-- Admission must not be charged and products must not be sold in a facility or meeting room except those which benefit the library and are sponsored by the Library Foundation.
+- No admission may be charged nor any products sold in a meeting room, except those that benefit the library and are sponsored by the Library Foundation of Hancock County.

-- Information may be distributed and must be free of charge.
+- Information may be distributed, but it must be free of charge.
 No services or memberships may be advertised, solicited, or sold.
-However, groups or organizations which regularly charge membership dues are permitted to collect such dues at the library.

 - During library-sponsored author events, it is permissible for the author or a local bookstore to sell copies of the author’s book or books.